Mimaaa/MINOR_WD_PROJECT1/README.md

 ### The Glitch issue

-Glitch is not allowing me to receive the pictures through their project because the images are server with HTTP instead of HTTPS.
+Glitch is not allowing me to receive the pictures through their project because the images are served with HTTP instead of HTTPS.
 I would advise the owners of that database to change this as soon as possible.